-Popularly known as 'The Golden City of Thousand Temples', Kanchipuram is one of the oldest cities of Tamil Nadu.
+Kanchipuram - Golden City of Thousand Temples, is one of the oldest cities of Tamil Nadu.
 Apart from that, this religious city is blessed with rich history and some sacred powers.
-According to Hindu beliefs, Kanchipuram is one of the seven holy cities of India that offer 'Moksha' and from where one can get final release and can reach divine spheres.
-This amazing city is also considered as a seat of Shankaracharya.
-This spectacular city attracts a large number of international and domestic tourists for its magnificent temples and hand woven silk sarees.
+According to Hindu beliefs, Kanchipuram is one of the seven holy cities of India that offer 'Moksha' and from here one can reach divine spheres.
+This amazing city is also considered as a Seat of Shankaracharya.
+It attracts a large number of international and domestic tourists for its magnificent temples and hand woven silk sarees.
 Use of vibrant colours and pure gold thread in the weaving process makes the range more popular.

-Amazing art structures and age-old tradition together makes it a purest city that offers an opportunity to evidence hospitality, festivals, spirituality and much more.
-This beautiful city reflects the glorious history and colourful culture of South India.
-Pallav Arts is easily visible in Kanchipuram temples.
-This vibrant city of temples has it own charm that helps you to grow spiritually.
+Amazing art structures and age-old tradition together makes it a great city known for hospitality, festivals, spirituality and much more.
+It reflects the glorious history and colourful culture of South India.
+Pallava Arts is easily visible in Kanchipuram temples.
+Tourism in Kanchipuram takes one to the city of temples that has its own charm and helps you to grow spiritually.

-Kanchipuram is a city that has a wide array of temples, Although, all are amazingly beautiful and have spell bound architecture but the most popular names include Kanchi Kamakshi, famous for its exquisite sculptures, Ekambaranatha (largest temple of Kanchipuram), Kachapeshwarar Temple, Devarajaswami (dedicated to Lord Vishnu), Kamakshi Amman Temple and Sharkara Mutt (both are related to Shankaracharya).
+Kanchipuram is a city that has a wide array of temples.
+Although, all are amazingly beautiful and have spellbinding architecture, but the most popular names include Kanchi Kamakshi which is famous for its exquisite sculptures.
+One of Goddess Sati?s 51 shaktipeeth, this is said to be the place where Goddess Sati?s naval fell.
+Goddess Kamakshi is worshipped here as Lalitha Maha Tripura Sundari.
+Other popular temples are Ekambaranatha (largest temple of Kanchipuram), Kachapeshwarar Temple, Devarajaswami (dedicated to Lord Vishnu), Kamakshi Amman Temple, Varadharaja Perumal Temple (one of Divya Desams, the 108 temples of Vishnu) and Shankara Mutt (both related to Adi Shankaracharya).